Posted By Claire on February 19, 2013

 - She served Mary Tudor in France in 1514 and was back in England by 4th February 1520, when she married William Carey, a member of the King’s household.
 The King was present at the ceremony.
 1

-- Mary had some kind of relationship with Henry VIII in the 1520s.
+- Mary had some kind of sexual relationship with Henry VIII on her return to England.
 It is not known how long it lasted.

 - She played Kindness in the Chateau Vert pageant of March 1522.2

 - Mary was pregnant at least three times and had two surviving children: Catherine and Henry Carey.